90 is Just a Number for Whipple Surgery

 When the geriatric stress test was done, Snare came out looking good.
-"Gus Snare was an extreme case because he is so healthy for his age," Dale said.

-Together, Dale and Roggin determined that they could offer Snare more than palliative care.
+Together with the SCORE clinic, Roggin determined that they could offer Snare more than palliative care.
 "We felt that surgery was a realistic option," Roggin said.

 Snare was ready.
 Last October, Roggin performed a Whipple procedure on the oldest patient ever to have the procedure at the medical center.